 14. Public holidays employees can take in China

-Below are the public holidays in China and is paid holidays.
+Below are the public holidays in China and is paid holidays you shall know when hiring employees in China.
 The exact date will be announced by the government at the end of December last year.

 New Year’s day: 1 day

 Spring Festival/Chinese New Year: 3 days

 Employers shall pay overtime payment if they require employees to working during the public holidays.

 The probation period will be determined by the terms of the employment contract.

 3 months 1 year Employment contract term is 3 years or more, the probation can be a maximum of 6 months.